2009 WK-League: Matches 1–10

+Matches 11–20

 All-Star Game

-The six teams were split into two regions: Hyundai Steel Redangels, Seoul Amazones, and Suwon Facilities Management Corporation comprised the Central region, while the Southern region consisted of Busan Sangmu, Chungnam Ilhwa Chunma, and Daekyo Kangaroos.
+The six teams were split into two regions: Incheon Hyundai Steel Red Angels, Seoul City Amazones, and Suwon Facilities Management Corporation comprised the Central region, while the Southern region consisted of Busan Sangmu, Chungnam Ilhwa Chunma, and Daekyo Kangaroos.
 Both regions sent their best players for the All-Star Game.

 Kim Joo-hee of the Hyundai Steel Redangels was named player of the match.

 Championship

-Championship final

 Daekyo Kangaroos won 2–0 on aggregate.